 Each day, worksite staff document the time worked for each youth, including time in and time out for lunch.
 Based on interviews with several worksite supervisors, the daily completion of the timesheet is inconsistent at best.
 Supervisors report they fill out timesheets once every few days, or even once a week in many cases.
 One small worksite that only employs about a dozen youth on average may fill out the timesheet once a pay period.
 This results in generalized timekeeping where all participants are recorded as arriving and departing at the same time, including the lunch break.
 Supervisors who oversee YouthWorks participants have additional responsibilities to their employer beyond managing the summer program.
 Keeping track of additional paperwork, and completing documentation on a daily basis is an added burden to existing job responsibilities, as well as providing work and mentorship to the YouthWorks participants.
 All worksite supervisors interviewed expressed a clear preference for an online system that reduced paperwork and streamlined the submission process.

 To gain feedback from YouthWorks staff at the central MOED offices, I created a survey using Google Docs and emailed it to those involved in payroll processing.
 Staff were slow to respond.
 Over several weeks and multiple emails, only two staff completed the survey to provide insight into their experience.
 Despite receiving minimal feedback, the responses were consistent and emphatic: The current timesheet system is inefficient and time-consuming.
-The paper-based system created opportunities for human error and keeping track of the dozens of individual sheets exchanged between individuals complicated.
+The paper-based system created opportunities for human error and keeping track of the dozens of individual sheets exchanged between individuals is complicated.
 These comments reinforced the initial overview I received from my primary contact who introduced me to the project.
 Using this initial feedback, along with the observations from the heuristic evaluation and analysis of popular timesheet software commonly available through online vendors, I began an initial design.

 Design and Testing